Tauren Wells: Personal life

 Wells married his wife Lorna Brittany (née Macey) Wells in 2011.
 Wells served on the staff of his father-in-law's church in Houston known as Royalwood Church until 2018.
 Wells and his wife Lorna started the Prisma Worship Arts School, to train musicians.
-They have 4 children.

-Through the school, Prisma offers private coaching in piano, drums, guitar, bass, voice, violin, viola, and cello.
+Together, they have four sons.
+The oldest, Kanaan, was born in 2013.
+Their second son, Lawson Mayer, was born in 2016.
+Their third son, Navy Elliot, was born in 2018.
+Their fourth son, Banner Paul, was born in 2021.
+The family lives in Austin, Texas.